AyeCode/invoicing/readme.txt

 Invoice history menu item should redirect to my invoices in BuddyPress profile if BuddyPress active - FIXED Use select2 for dropdown. - CHANGED
-Invoice set to paid due to conflict with duplicate page plugin - FIXED
+Invoice set to paid due to conflict with duplicate page plugin - FIXED Discount should be calculated based on old item price if the item price changed after invoice created - FIXED

 = 1.0.7 =
 Recurring invoice treated as renewal payment for first payment due to delay in IPN - FIXED